Alaska Airlines reaches a milestone contract deal with its pilots union

 With major U.S. air carriers facing a shortage of pilots, Alaska Airlines management agreed to a tentative deal Friday with the leadership of its pilots union that provides breakthrough improvements to the contract.

-The proposed contract with the Air Line Pilots Association will now go to a vote by the almost 3,300 Alaska pilots in the union.
+The proposed contract with the Air Line Pilots Association will now go to a vote of the almost 3,300 Alaska pilots in the union.

-After months of increasingly confrontational negotiation, the deal includes substantial pay increases plus key provisions that enhance job security and ease work rules to provide the pilots more schedule flexibility.
+After months of increasingly confrontational negotiation, the two sides agreed on a deal that includes substantial pay increases plus key provisions that enhance job security and ease work rules to provide more schedule flexibility.

-“It’s a lot more than the pay increases,” said Capt.
-David Campbell, who heads communications for ALPA’s Alaska Airlines unit.
+“It’s a lot more than the pay increases,” said captain David Campbell, who heads communications for ALPA’s Alaska Airlines unit.
 “This contract wins major improvements the pilots have wanted for decades.”

 The deal offers Alaska captains initial pay increases of between 15% and 23% depending on seniority.
 First officers get increases of between 8% and 23%.
-Each get further raises in 2023 and 2024.
+Each gets further raises in 2023 and 2024.

 In 2024, captains will be earning $300 to $331 per hour and first officers $108 to $229 per hour, depending on years of service.

-In addition the agreement includes provisions to raise wages further if competing airlines later agree better terms.
+In addition, the agreement includes provisions to raise wages further if competing airlines later agree to better terms.
 This clause will raise a captain’s pay to the average of the top-of-scale captain rates at United, American, Delta, Southwest and JetBlue.

-Capt.
-Will McQuillen, chairman of ALPA’s Alaska unit, said the agreement also “brings our job security and quality of life in line with our peers.”
+Will McQuillen, a captain and the chair of ALPA’s Alaska unit, said the agreement also “brings our job security and quality of life in line with our peers.”

 The job security comes from a management commitment not to outsource flying to regional carriers without a specific exemption from the union.